jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 # Verbs

-Note that the verb category may be a closed category, sometimes only a few dozen.
+Note that the verb category may be a closed category, sometimes only a few dozen, but in this case, they can usually be enriched with certain affixes.

 Verbs may be classified according to the [argument structure](#argument-structure-of-verbs).